 West Fest is an annual music festival successfully launched in 2012 by Greenway and other corporate leaders in the community to raise funds to support the Carroll County Chapter of the Boys & Girls Clubs.

-The second years’ events were a huge success, bringing the event’s total proceeds to nearly $75,000 going to support the local club chapter.
+The third year’s events in 2014 were a huge success, bringing the event’s total proceeds to nearly $135,000 going to support the local club chapter.
 Check out the West Fest website for details of upcoming events.

-Alyssa Daniel of Carrollton High School received the Greenway Foundation’s “Do Right Scholarship” for 2012.
-Greenway developed the annual $3,500 award in 2011 to provide college education assistance to a high-school senior and member of the Carroll County Boys & Girls Club.
+Greenway developed the annual award to provide college education assistance to a high-school senior and member of the Carroll County Boys & Girls Club.